 You can find a list of doctors in Luxembourg by speciality or location through the College Medical website here.
 This includes specialists such as Ophtalmologuess in Luxembourg.
 You can also find practitioners using the Doctena Luxembourg website, which lets you search by speciality, location and language and allows you to make online appointments.

-You can also ask for suggestions from local experts on the Expatica Ask the Expert service if you want to find a recommended or English-speaking doctor in Luxembourg.
+You can also ask for suggestions from local experts on the Expatica Ask the Expert service if you want to find a recommended or

 Seeing specialist doctors in Luxembourg